gg8772/Student-Expense-Tracker/README.md

 Acknowledgments:

 The Student Expense Tracker project was inspired by the need for students to effectively manage their finances.
-Special thanks to Shrey Kanwar Rathore(RA211100310444), Anirudh Dhawan(RA2111003010333) who helped make this project possible.
+Special thanks to Gorrela Sai Saketh(RA211100310437), Shrey Kanwar Rathore(RA211100310444) and Anirudh Dhawan(RA2111003010333) who helped make this project possible.